Yatishgrandhe/nasa-apace-apps-meteor-madness/AI_SETUP.md

 - **Fullscreen Mode**: Full-screen map viewing for detailed analysis

 ### NASA Eyes Integration
-- **Asteroid Detail Pages**: Auto-loads specific asteroid in NASA Eyes on the Solar System
+- **Asteroid Detail Pages**: Direct link to specific asteroid in NASA Eyes on the Solar System
-- **Comet Detail Pages**: Auto-loads specific comet in NASA Eyes on the Solar System
+- **Comet Detail Pages**: Direct link to specific comet in NASA Eyes on the Solar System
 - **Interactive 3D Visualization**: Real-time orbital mechanics and trajectory visualization
-- **Fullscreen Mode**: Full-screen NASA Eyes experience
+- **External Link**: Opens NASA Eyes in new tab for full interactive experience
-- **External Link**: Open NASA Eyes in new tab for enhanced features
+- **Object-Specific URLs**: Directly navigates to the specific asteroid or comet being viewed

 ### Analysis Includes
 - Risk assessment and threat level